rbowsley/lamplighthelp/source/6-1-3_Referrals_-_Details.markdown

 As you click inside the {{referral}} reason and {{referral}} notes sections, the rich text editor tools appear.
 See section [3.8.0  Rich text editor](/help/index/p/3.8.0) for more information about using the rich text editor.

-- The '{{Referral}} reason' is like the headline, and is what will appear in a {{referrals}} table to give you a quick idea of what it is about.
+- The '{{Referral}} reason' is like the headline, and is what will appear in a {{referral}}s table to give you a quick idea of what it is about.

 - The '{{Referral notes' is a place to record any other details that you will need to keep.